larry-the-table-guy/split-lines-bench-rs/README.md

 * Instead of storing slices, store the positions of newlines - it's the same information, but significantly less space.
 More generally, consider the redundancy between elements, and whether you can compress them somehow.
 * Even just `sse2`, which is standard on `x86-64`, helps to greatly accelerate basic string operations.
 * Bounds checks can significantly pessimize this type of code - be sure to skim the assembly of your inner loops for unexpected branches.
-* Be careful when using collections with vector code - `Vec::push` compiles to a function call, which means your vector registers have to be reloaded.
+* Be careful when using collections with SIMD code - `Vec::push` compiles to a function call, which means your vector registers have to be reloaded.
 This *really* hurts in more complicated algorithms.
 Generally, if you're writing a tight SIMD loop, check the ASM to see where the compiler is inserting loads for constants.
 If it's happening every iteration of the inner loop, something's wrong and it's probably a function call.
 * `vpcompressb` is still the greatest thing since sliced bread. (seen in the AVX512 algo)

 The `LineIndex` data structure stores newline positions in a compressed form.
 2 bytes per newline, and 8 bytes per 64KB of input.
 For comparison, a string slice in a 64 bit Rust program takes 16 bytes.